mui/material-ui/packages/zero-runtime/README.md

 });
 ```

-### Theme
+### Theming

-Theme lets you reuse the same values, such as colors, spacing, and typography, across your application.
+Theming is an **optional** feature that lets you reuse the same values, such as colors, spacing, and typography, across your application.
 It is a plain object of any structure that you can define in your config file.

+> **💡 Good to know**:
+>
+> The **theme** object are used at build time without relying on React context like common CSS-in-JS libraries.
+This means that components created by zero-runtime `styled` will be React Server Component by default and still get benefits from theming.

-For example, in Next.js, you can define the theme in the `next.config.js` file:
+For example, in Next.js, you can define a theme in the `next.config.js` file like this:

 ```js
 const { withZeroPlugin } = require('@mui/zero-next-plugin');